Ajatt-Tools/dictpopup/README.md

 Then compile with `make` and place `dictpopup` as well as `popup` in your PATH.

 ## Usage
-call `dictpopup` to translate and display the popup of the selected text.
+Call `dictpopup` to translate and display the popup of the selected text.
 The popup can be dismissed by clicking on it.
-The styling can be changed in `config.h`, but it has the be recompiled then.
+The styling can be changed in `config.h`, but it has the be recompiled.
 There is also a xresources patch from [herbe](https://github.com/dudik/herbe) that you could try to apply.